YusseffRuiz/Adaptive_RL/README.md

-DRL Central Pattern Generation Algorithm with Matsuoka Networks controlled by MPO algorithm
+Branch created to implement Matsuoka Networks in MPO